 I’m in the process of sprucing up the back deck of my house.
 It’s got 21 years worth of wear on it but it’s in really good shape.
 I’ve cleaned and sealed it several times over the life of the deck, so far, and now it’s time to do it again.

-I am going to make one change to the process this time, though.
-We’ll be looking at deck stains to hide some of the wear and tear while lending a little bit of color to the property.
+I’m going to make one change to the process this time, though.
+We’ll be looking at a deck stain to hide some of the wear and tear while lending a little bit of color to the property.

 Here is a short video (below) on choosing a deck stain courtesy of ExpertVillage.
 There are a series of worthwhile videos on cleaning and staining your deck that give pretty good advice.